Early days for SDDC

 Joshipura adds, “We expect that as IT organisations understand the value of the transformation (for example agility and TCO) they also have to transform their skill-set within the organisations with more DevOps and software skills.”

-This transformation journey is one of the rewards but also risks, warns Aldo Ceccarelli (@aldoceccarelli), acclaimed CIO at Italian multinational Sedamyl.
+This transformation journey is one of rewards but also risks, warns Aldo Ceccarelli (@aldoceccarelli), acclaimed CIO at Italian multinational Sedamyl.

 “The data centre, as the beating heart of the application economy, must be automated, defined by applications and driven by policies.
 New digital services require IT infrastructures to be more flexible, scalable, programmable and configurable,” says Ceccarelli.

 He adds that sensors and telemetry will enhance SDDC orchestration, helping to monitor, manage, control and secure IT systems and reduce their TCO.
-Meanwhile, SDDC brings faster, more flexible infrastructure reconfiguration from a single console, improving the performance of workloads and network traffic management.
+Meanwhile, SDDC brings faster, more flexible infrastructure reconfiguration from a single console, improving performance of workloads and network traffic management.
 “These are the main reasons why we are currently evaluating SDDC as a good opportunity for the future.”

 However, with important benefits come real risks, says Ceccarelli.
 These include managing the complexities of internal and off-site data processing; implementing a comprehensive set of logic and rules across your infrastructure; and dealing with governance and security in the context of an SDDC.